db

 });

-db.update("bk_user", { first_name: 'John' }, { query: { or$: { first_name: "Carl", first_name_$: null } }, (err, rows, info) => {
+db.update("users", { first_name: 'John' }, { query: { $or: { first_name: "Carl", first_name_$: null } }, { pool: "elasticsearch" }, (err, rows, info) => {

 console.log('updated:', info.affected_rows);